 Those who are suffering from chronic kidney disease should take a special diet.
 They can consume brinjal, coconut water, mushrooms, oats, and yogurt.
-Diabetes is considered as the leading reason for having kidney failure and to regulate blood glucose you should eat berries, lemons, amla, tomatoes, papaya, melon, raw guava, orange, pears, bitter gourd, drumstick, spinach, turnip, Vegetables and fruits like gourd, radish, cauliflower, broccoli, tomato, and cabbage.
+Diabetes is considered as the leading reason for having kidney failure and to regulate blood glucose you should eat berries, lemons, amla, tomatoes, papaya, melon, raw guava, orange, pears, bitter gourd, drumstick, spinach, turnip, Vegetables, and fruits like a gourd, radish, cauliflower, broccoli, tomato, and cabbage.
 These are some of the crucial aspects that can be a part of the strategy to control daily phosphorus intake for CKD patients.

 Ayurvedic treatment of kidney failure by Karma Ayurveda Hospital

 Ayurveda is one of the most dependable and effective ways to eliminate the cause of any disease from its root.
-Ayurvedic treatment not only treats disease, but it also maintains an appropriate balance between mind, body, and soul.
-Ayurveda also recommends daily phosphorus intake for CKD patients that can be beneficial for your kidneys.
+Ayurvedic treatment not only treats disease, but also maintains an appropriate balance between mind, body, and soul.
+Ayurveda also recommends daily phosphorus intake for CKD patients which can be beneficial for your kidneys.
 Ayurvedic medicines are reliable for your body as they are made from natural herbs.
 If you want a natural treatment for any kind of renal disorder, then Ayurveda is one of the most reliable and effective to reduce the progression of this disorder.
 Several hospitals provide Ayurvedic treatment, and Karma Ayurveda is one of them.

 Karma Ayurveda Hospital was established in the year 1937 with the aim to stop kidney dialysis.
-Dr Puneet Dhawan is leading this health care center with his specialized team.
+Dr. Puneet Dhawan is leading this health care center with his specialized team.
 They are well known for rendering chronic kidney disease treatment in Ayurveda that can revive the functionality of your kidneys without having any side-effect on any organ of your body.
 If you are facing any kind of renal disorder, then a single visit can improve the functions of your kidneys.

 Disclaimer:- The purpose of the content on this page is not to substitute any professional medical advice but to only provide information to the reader.
 If the reader is a kidney patient, we recommend not making any diet or routine changes without consulting his/her doctor or dietitian.
 For appointments, call at our 24×7 helpline: +91-9871712050 or visit www.karmaayurvedahospital.com